Strifee/Sentiment_analysis/README.md

 **Emotion Detection from Text :**

 [Emotion Detection from Text](https://www.kaggle.com/pashupatigupta/emotion-detection-from-text) is basically a collection of tweets annotated with the emotions behind them.
 We have three columns tweet_id, sentiment, and content.
 In "content" we have the raw tweet.
 In "sentiment" we have the emotion behind the tweet.
-Refer to the starter notebook for more insights.

 **Vizualisation :**
 ![image](img/output1.png)